iffy/generalconference/data/eng/1980-10/037-welfare-services-the-saviors-program/text.md

-# Welfare Services: The Savior’s Program
+# Welfare Services:The Savior’s Program

 My beloved brethren and sisters, we've had a great meeting this morning.
 I trust that I can conclude this meeting with the Spirit of the Lord guiding and